Call us on

 Your compensation may affect your eligibility for certain benefits, depending on whether they’re means or non-means tested.
 However, we can help you set up a personal injury trust to manage your compensation so you can still claim the benefits you received before suffering injury.

 Our specialist solicitors will guide you through the process of setting up a personal injury trust, ensuring that you get the benefits you’re entitled to.
-With the largest Court of Protection department in the country, we’re extremely well-placed to help you manage your funds and advise on issues such as powers of attorney.
+With the largest Court of Protection department in the country, we’re really well-placed to help you manage your funds and advise you on issues such as powers of attorney.
 This is where you give someone else the authority to make legal decisions on your behalf.

 These benefits are non-means tested and won’t be affected by your compensation, whether it’s in a personal injury trust or not:

-If you receive any means tested benefits, you can use a personal injury trust to avoid losing your eligibility after a compensation claim.
+If you receive any means tested benefits you can use a personal injury trust to avoid losing your eligibility after a compensation claim.
 Money in a personal injury trust can only be accessed by “trustees” – usually you and at least one other close relative or friend.

 Each trustee must agree to any money being released from the trust, but the funds can pay for anything from housing adaptations to mobility equipment.

-Our solicitors can give you specialist advice on personal injury trusts, explaining how they work in a clear and straightforward way.
+Our solicitors can give you specialist advice on personal injury trusts explaining how they work in a clear and straightforward way.
 We’ll advise you on:

 For more information, please see the government page on the Compensation Recovery Unit.

-If you need advice on benefits during or after your personal injury claim, please get in touch with our solicitors by calling us on 0800 056 4110 or contacting us online.
+If you need advice on benefits during or after your personal injury claim, get in touch with our solicitors by calling us on 0800 056 4110 or contacting us online.